 Clinicians should assess for these delirium-specific functional factors:

-- Recent development of confusion that fluctuates.
+- Recent development of fluctuating confusion.

 - Disturbance of consciousness.